jjroman/Miado/README.md

 The main purpose is to migrate systems that are using this library to .net core.

 I don't know who was the original author of this library, if anyone requires this, let me know and I can share it.

+#Nuget

+You can find this in Nuget too: https://www.nuget.org/packages/Miado/